 The My Body My Temple class was born out of my Dissolving Self-criticism class because so many women’s self-critical thoughts revolves around their body and their looks.
 I met women who had been single for decades because they refused to date.
 They were convinced they were “too unattractive” to get naked and sexual with a man, and that no man would ever want them.
 I met women who had not gotten the medical attention they needed because they did not want to undress in front of a doctor.
 I met women who rarely and reluctantly made love with their husbands because they were too uncomfortable in their own skin.
 I met women who never gave themselves the pleasure of going to the beach or hot springs for the same reasons.
 I met women who didn’t apply for jobs they were qualified for because they believed they were “too fat.”
 I met women who put up with physical abuse because the were convinced they deserved it because they were “ugly.”

-Even if it’s not that severe, most women experience a constant inner war, an ongoing daily tension, an ever-present low-grade comfortableness around their bodies.
+Even if it’s not that severe, most women experience a constant inner war, an ongoing daily tension, an ever-present low-grade un-comfortableness around their bodies.
 Every time they look in a mirror, get dressed or go to yoga they judge, compare and criticize themselves.
-They are so used to it that they think it’s normal to live that way.
+Women are so used to it, that they think it’s normal to live that way.

 I was saddened to discover so much pain in my fellow sisters and absolutely stunned at the fact that IT DIDN’T MATTER AT ALL WHAT ANY OF THESE WOMEN LOOKED LIKE!
 I have had models, ex-models, skinny picture-perfect yoga teachers, beautiful young women take the class alongside older, rounder women and we all carry the same judgments.
 Another insight that blew my mind; women discovered that they often compared their current body with images of their younger body and they realized that THEY JUDGED THEIR BODIES JUST AS MUCH WHEN THEY WERE YOUNGER!
 So clearly the problem is not with our bodies but with our judgmental mindset and the Western cultural beliefs around feminine beauty that we have internalized as our own.